abcdefg123123x/PatternAnalysis-2025/recognition/siameseNetwork48011343/README.md

 2. **Binary Classification (Stage 2)**
    - The learned embeddings are fed into a binary classifier network (a multi-layer perception with BatchNorm and Dropout).
    - It outputs logits for benign and malignant classes.
+   - Higher logits indicate greater model confidence for the corresponding class.
+These logits are later converted into probabilities using the softmax function during evaluation.
    - This classifier is trained using standard cross-entropy loss, using embeddings from the trained Siamese model.

 3. **Evaluation and Visualisation**